When you think of reading intervention activities for kids, I’m guessing visual memory training is probably not the first thing you think of.

 One of those missing pieces is visual memory, or the ability for us to remember what we see.
 Many struggling readers struggle with visual memory.
 If we miss it, they continue to struggle.

-So, inside my online course, How to Grow a Learner, I teach parents and educators a multisensory, visual memory technique.
+So, inside one of my free online training videos, I teach parents and educators a multisensory, visual memory technique.
 Helping kids remember a sequence of colors is the first stage of a broader visual memory strategy.

 My online students discover why this helps their struggling learners strengthen reading and learning abilities.
 In order to reach the root of learning difficulties, we target cognitive abilities that live just below the surface of reading and other academics.